ayoposiolubamisaye/Custom-Shell/README.md

 # Ayoposi's custom shell Shell

-A simple shell implementation in C.
+A simple shell implementation in C that follows POSIX guidelines.
+Hope you enjoyed, I created mini functions at first to get a sense for how the shell programs work.
+This sparked my interested in security :)

 # How to use